VVUQ · Module 10 of 10

 The core idea

-Credibility is VVUQ evidence sufficient for a specific decision.
-The ASME V&V 40 approach scales the required rigor to the model's influence and the decision's consequence, and adequacy is judged by whether the prediction, with its uncertainty, leaves a sufficient margin.
+Credibility is VVUQ evidence that is both relevant and adequate for a specific decision.
+The ASME V&V 40 approach scales the required rigor to the model's influence and the decision's consequence.
+Adequacy is judged against goals set for that context of use, and a quantitative check compares the prediction, with its uncertainty, against the limit and a decision-specific margin criterion.

-model risk = influence × consequencehigher risk ⇒ more VVUQ evidencemargin = (limit − prediction) / u
+model risk rises with influence AND with consequencehigher risk ⇒ more VVUQ evidenceRM = (L − Sapp) / upred, criterion RM ≥ 2 (decision-specific)

 The skill works when: you scale the evidence to the risk and confirm the margin against the uncertainty.